AhmadAFS1/MuseTalk/docs/vast_startup_optimization_plan.md

 Cold-boot interpretation:

-- these changes can reduce a fresh-node boot
-- but they do **not** remove the need to fetch the largest artifacts at least once

-So they are worthwhile, but they are not sufficient to make a brand-new node fast by themselves.
+- items `1-3` are now validated by the latest fresh-server run
+- items `4-5` were present but did **not** take effect in that run because of the `env_flag_is_true` helper bug
+- the wheelhouse path still needs a clean fresh-server validation after the patch

+So the model-side transport improvements are now proven, while the dependency-side wheelhouse path is only partially implemented until the next validation run.

 ## Cold-Boot Priority Targets

 If the goal is to materially reduce first boot on a brand-new server, the highest-value targets are:

+### Target 1: API Server Runtime Wheel Family

+- latest measured cost: `10m00s`
+- worst substep: `Install pinned HLS/api_server dependency set` at `9m54s`
+- worst observed packages in the latest run:
+  - `llvmlite`
+  - `av`
+  - `cryptography`
+  - `scipy`

+This is the current largest validated cold-boot target.

+### Target 2: Wheelhouse Prefetch Validation

+- the wheelhouse prefetch phase currently shows `0s` in the latest validated run
+- that happened because of the missing `env_flag_is_true` helper
+- the helper has now been patched, but the fix is not yet validated on a fresh node

+This is the next immediate engineering step because it may reduce Target 1 substantially without changing the artifact strategy.

-### Target 1: MuseTalk V1.5 UNet
+### Target 3: MuseTalk V1.5 UNet

 - file: `models/musetalkV15/unet.pth`
+- latest measured group cost: `2m32s`
-- latest measured cost: effectively the full `16m59s` MuseTalk V1.5 phase
+- prior measured cost: `16m59s`
 - latest measured size: `3.2G`

-This is the single largest cold-boot target.
+This is no longer the main blocker, but it is still the single largest model artifact and still a strong candidate for prebuilt bundle distribution.

-### Target 2: SyncNet
+### Target 4: SyncNet

 - file: `models/syncnet/latentsync_syncnet.pt`
-- latest measured cost: `4m14s`
+- latest avatar-prep model-group time: `59s`
 - latest measured size: `1.4G`

-This is the second-best model target.
+This remains the second-best model artifact target.

-### Target 3: PyTorch CUDA Wheel Family
+### Target 5: PyTorch CUDA And TensorRT Wheel Families

-- latest measured cost: `8m15s`
+- PyTorch CUDA latest measured cost: `2m11s`
-- dominated by the torch/CUDA wheel family

-This is the single largest non-model cold-boot target.

-### Target 4: TensorRT Wheel Family

-- latest measured cost: `2m37s`
+- TensorRT latest measured cost: `59s`
-- includes a `2.0G` TensorRT libs wheel

-This is the second-largest non-model artifact family.
+These are no longer the worst phases on this node, but they remain large binary artifact families and still belong in any eventual prebuilt wheel bundle.

 ## Why The Main Git Repo Is Still The Wrong Place For Models